brkpoint/Python-Console/README.md

-# ConsoleApp in python
+# Python-Console
-app in console
+Console made in python